jonnonz1/nz-statute-book/acts/public/2009/immigration-act-2009.md

     (i) is not a New Zealand citizen; and
     (ii) has previously travelled to New Zealand.
 (3) The chief executive of the Department may compare the information he or she receives with information that the Department holds about the person.
-(4) If the Department holds immigration information about the person, the chief executive of the Department may supply the information described in subsection (5) to an authorised officer under an agreement to which subsection (6) applies.
+(4) If the Department holds immigration information about the person, the chief executive of the Department may supply the information described in subsection (5) to an authorised officer under an agreement entered into in accordance with section 303C.
 (5) The information is—
   (a) the person's identifying information:
   (b) the person's previous convictions: